rolfbjarne/xamarin-macios/runtime/COOP.md

 Exceptions
 ----------

-Exceptions must be caught when returning from managed code.
+Exceptions must be caught when returning from managed code, we can't allow mono unwinding native frames.

-* Provide a **exc to mono_runtime_invoke.
-Then we can either:

-  1. Convert to NSException, and throw that.
-  2. Abort.
+We do this by requiring exception marshaling to be enabled, and disallowing "ThrowManaged" as an option.

+Also we can't allow Objective-C exceptions to traverse managed code

+This is done by disallowing "ThrowObjectiveC" as an option when marshalling Objectivec-C exceptions.

+TODO:

 * Somehow handle exceptions when calling into our delegates (look at mono_method_get_unmanaged_thunk)

-* Review all usages of mono_raise_exception.
-We have the same choice as before: either convert to NSException, or abort.

 * See also mono_method_get_unmanaged_thunk for when invoking delegates.

-* Add support for catching ObjC exceptions just before returning to managed code.
-Installing an unhandled ObjC exception hook is not possible, because we can't throw managed exceptions in native code (we can set a flag that a managed exception should be thrown when returning from native to managed code (on the n2m boundary), and to do that we need to handle ObjC exceptions in that n2m boundary).

 xamarin_invoke_trampoline
 -------------------------